Lemon Cinnamon Water Recipe & Benefits

 Many claim that cinnamon water is best in the morning on an empty stomach or before eating a meal.
 This is partially due to the Ayurvedic belief that cinnamon, as a warming spice, stimulates digestion.

 Another reason you may consume cinnamon water or cinnamon tea before a meal is the evidence that cinnamon can prevent blood sugar spikes.
+You may also like my No Sugar Diet Plan.

-There is no scientific evidence that drinking cinnamon water is best at any specific time.
+There is no scientific evidence that drinking cinnamon detox water is best at any specific time.
 If you choose to consume cinnamon water, do it when it feels best for you!

 Yes!
 Ground cinnamon is safe to consume in water.
 Don’t put in too much, though, as the texture and flavor can quickly become overpowering with ground cinnamon.
 See my recipe below.